 Understanding Medicare Benefits for your child

 Medicare works in largely the same way for both children and adults.
-Your child can benefit from Part A and Part B, which cover hospital and medical services.
-Part B requires a monthly premium.
+Your child can benefit from Original Medicare, which covers hospital and medical services.
 For prescription drug coverage, your child may enroll in Part D.

 Another option is to take advantage of Medicare Part C, otherwise known as Medicare Advantage.
-A Medicare Advantage plan is provided through a private insurer instead of the federal government, and it may have more robust coverage than Parts A and B.
+A Medicare Advantage plan is provided through a private insurer instead of the federal government, and it may have more robust coverage than Original Medicare alone.

 It is also wise for you and your child to look into Medicare Supplement insurance, which can fill in the gaps that Medicare leaves wide open.
 Other supplemental insurance can help you pay for things such as eye exams, routine foot care, and dental services.
 Options for both Medicare Advantage and Medicare Supplement are likely limited for those under the age of 65.